ArielZidon/DirectedGraph_py/README.md

 *tsp* - will find the best way to do circle on group of nodes in the graph.

+*load* - Loading graph from existing Json file

+*save* - Creates a Json file with the graph we created

 #  Matplotlib
 The class receives the graph after the creation of all nodes and edges and the class creates a graphical interface on the screen: